mindspore-lab/mindcv/quick_start.md

 - checkpoint_path: The path of checkpoint files.
 Default: “”.

+- features_only: Perform the feature extraction.
+Default: False

+- out_indices: The indicies of the output features when `features_only` is True.
+Default: [0, 1, 2, 3, 4]

 - use_ema: Whether use ema method.
 Default: False.

 Use the [mindcv.loss.create_loss](https://mindcv.readthedocs.io/en/latest/api/mindcv.loss.html#mindcv.loss.create_loss) interface to create a loss function (cross_entropy loss).